 Author names should always be listed in the order in which they appear in the source.
 The names of two authors are separated with “and”.
 The names of three authors are listed with the final “and” preceded by a serial comma.

 - 1. Timothy J. Key, Paul N. Appleby, and Magdalena S. Rosell, “Health Effects of Vegetarian and Vegan Diets,” Proceedings of the Nutrition Society 65, no. 1 (2006): 39, https://doi.org/10.1079/PNS2005481.

 Sources with more than three authors are shortened.
 This is the case for notes, in-text citations and in the running text.
 Only the first author’s last name is included, followed by “et al.” (“and others”).
 In the bibliography or reference list, all names are included.

 - Johnson et al. (2017) found in a recent study …

 - 1. Covey et al., The 7 Habits of Highly Effective People (New York: Free Press, 1989), 75–89.

 Editors and translators as authors

-In Author-Date in-text citations, editors and translators are treated the same as regular authors; the role (e.g. “ed.” or “trans.”) is not added to the text citation.
-However, in notes and in the bibliography the role is added.
+In author-date in-text citations, editors and translators are treated the same as regular authors with no added information.
+However, in notes and in the bibliography, the role (e.g. “ed.” or “trans.”) is added.